Canmore Local Service

 What does it cost to ride Canmore local service?

-Canmore local service will be FREE for the first 2 months of service!
-After this time, fares will be the same as Banff local service. $2 for Adult cash fare, with discounts for monthly passes, 10 ride passes, day passes etc. Look here for detailed fare information.
+Canmore local service fares have not changed - $2 for Adult cash fare, with discounts for monthly passes, 10 ride passes, day passes etc. Look here for detailed fare information.

 Can I bring my bike on board?